claremontqualitymanagement/TestAutomationFramework/README.md

 TAF is licensed under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
 It's the same license as for example Selenium and many other open source creations.

+Maybe the easiest way to get going is to clone the [Template project for TAF](https://github.com/claremontqualitymanagement/TemplateProjectForTAF "Template project for TAF").
+It is already fitted with a prepared maven pom.xml file.

 [![travis build](https://img.shields.io/travis/claremontqualitymanagement/TestAutomationFramework.svg?style=flat-square)](https://travis-ci.org/claremontqualitymanagement/TestAutomationFramework)